Place4you/Watch-Landing-Page/README.md

 License
 This project is licensed under the MIT License.

-Acknowledgments
-Special thanks to [Name of any individuals or resources you used for inspiration or learning].
+.

 Contact
-For any inquiries or feedback, please contact Saadat Ali at sadiraja500email@example.com
+For any inquiries or feedback, please contact Saadat Ali at sadiraja500@gmail.com

 Thank you for checking out the watch product landing page project!
 We hope you enjoy exploring the features of our stylish watch product.